Executive Comittee of ILRS 2018

 In times of globalization, the worldwide increase of the enormous wealth of a few, the marginalization and precarization of many and the brutal attacks against human rights, religious socialists all over the world are again called up to raise their voices, to protest and to become active.
 Unlike the neo-liberals, we believe there is an alternative.

 Our alternative is an orientation towards the ideals of democratic socialism, towards the rights of workers and minorities, towards human rights.
 We are in favour of more democracy and more opportunities for the participation of the many.
 We combine our struggle for a solidary economy with ecology and environmental protection.

 As religious socialists we start from the inalienable God-given dignity of each individual human being – we combine this with the struggle for the rights of all human beings and the preservation of God’s creation.

-We believe that aside from dealing with the issues of globalisation, marginalisation, and human rights, that we have a responsibility to fight against religious fundamentalism as well as the use of religion as a tool of political conservatism.
+We believe that as religious people we also have a responsibility to fight religious fundamentalism and abuse religion as a political instrument.

-The ILRS believes that as people of diverse faiths are created equal before their Creator, we must fight for tolerance of religious diversity, and social and economic equality throughout the world.
-We must fight to elminate poverty and reverse the widening social, cultural, and economic gap between peoples.
+ILRS believes that we must fight for tolerance of religious diversity and for social and economic equality throughout the world.
+We must fight to eradicate poverty and overcome the social, cultural and economic divide that exists in our societies.